Essential Information

 Religion

-Nearly half of New Zealand’s population (48%) identify as Christian, but New Zealand is also a relatively irreligious nation, with 42% of the population not identifying with any particular religion.
-Nevertheless, followers of many religions will find places of worship in cities and larger towns, and New Zealand is accepting of many different religious beliefs.
+The population is predominantly Christian, but followers of many religions will find places of worship in cities and larger towns.
+New Zealand is accepting of many different religious beliefs.

 School holidays

-Although businesses don’t usually close during school holidays, attractions and popular holiday destinations may be busier than usual, so it is a good idea to book accommodation and transport ahead of time to ensure your clients’ bookings.
-The dates of holidays vary from year to year, so visit the Ministry of Education website for current information. www.education.govt.nz
+Although businesses don’t usually close during school holidays, attractions and popular holiday destinations may be busier than usual so it is a good idea to book accommodation and transport ahead of time to ensure your clients’ bookings.
+The dates of holidays vary from year to year, so visit the Ministry of Education website for current information. www.minedu.govt.nz

 Shopping

-In resorts and cities, shops typically open 7 days, 9am to 6pm, often with late nights on Thursdays and Fridays.
+In resorts and cities, shops open 7 days, 9am to 6pm, with late nights on Thursdays and Fridays.
 Smaller centres may have more restricted hours.

 Smoking